matcodesalot/galaga-arcade/README.md

 ## About

-This is my interpretation of the classic arcade game [Galaga](https://en.wikipedia.org/wiki/Galaga) originally developed by Namco.
+This is a vertical shoot 'em up game based in space.
+Each wave gets progressively more difficult.

 ## Technologies Used